safetyAI/ChatSafetyAI/azure_MRE_commands_client.md

 # TEST_MAX_FILES_PER_FOLDER=5 # Optional: Set file limit per folder for testing (Remove for production)
 ```

-And place the json file below in `_sync_state/config.json`:
+And place the JSON file below in `_sync_state/config.json`:

-When SharePoint provisions a site, it automatically creates infrastructure Document Libraries (Pages, Site Assets, Style Library, Form Templates, WebPartPages, Site Collection Images, Apps for SharePoint).
+SharePoint may provision or expose infrastructure Document Libraries depending on the site template and enabled features (Pages, Site Assets, Style Library, Form Templates, WebPartPages, Site Collection Images, Apps for SharePoint, etc.).
-We don't want to mirror these (hence the excluded_drives below).
+We don't want to mirror these (hence the `excluded_drives` below).
-We don't make them part of excluded_folders to avoid ignoring a legitimate folder inside a legitimate drive, e.g., `Legal/Contracts/Form Templates`, those SharePoint-reserved names are only at the drive level.
+We deliberately don't make them part of `excluded_folders` to avoid ignoring a legitimate folder inside a legitimate drive, e.g., `Legal/Contracts/Form Templates`.

 ```json
 {